-Dynamic programming algorithms produce solutions to a problem by generating solutions to growing sub-problems, extending those solutions already found.
-The Viterbi algorithm [11] finds a most probable path of state transitions in a Hidden Markov Model (HMM) that produces a given emission sequence Ls, also called the decoding of Ls; see [12] for a background on HMMs.
+Dynamic programming algorithms produce solutions to a problem by generating solutions to a subproblem and iteratively extending the subproblem and its solutions (until the original problem is solved).
+The Viterbi algorithm [13] finds a most probable path of state transitions in a Hidden Markov Model (HMM) that produces a given emission sequence Ls, also called the decoding of Ls; see [14] for a background on HMMs.
 There may be exponentially many paths but an early pruning strategy ensures linear time.
-The algorithm has been studied in CHR by [13], starting from the following program.
+The algorithm has been studied in CHR by [15], starting from the following program; the "Q" operator is part of the implemented CHR syntax used for labelling rules.

-'''

-:- chr_constraint path/4, trans/3, emit/3.
+:- chr\constraint path/4, trans/3, emit/3.

-'''

-'''

-prune @ path(Ls,Q,P1,) \ path(Ls,Q,P2,) <=> P1 >= P2 | true.
+prune @ path(Ls,Q,P1,\) \ path(Ls,Q,P2,\) <=> P1 >= P2 | true.

-'''

 The meaning of a constraint path(Ls, q, p, R) is that Ls is a remaining emission sequence to be processed, q the current state of the HMM, and p the probability of a path R found for the already processed prefix of the emission sequence.
 To simplify the program, a path is represented in reverse order.
-Constraint trans(q,q',pt) indicates a transition from state q to q' with probability pt, and $emit(q,\ell,pe)$ a probability pe for emitting letter $\ell$ in state q.
+Constraint trans(q,q',pt) indicates a transition from state q to q' with probability pt, and $emit(q, \ell, pe)$ a probability pe for emitting letter $\ell$ in state q.

 Decoding of a sequence Ls is stated by the query "HMM, path(Ls,q0,1,[])" where HMM is an encoding of a particular HMM in terms of trans and emit constraints.
 Assuming HMM and Ls be fixed, the state invariant I is given as reachability from the indicated query.
-The program is I-terminating, as a new path constraint introduced by the expand rule has a first argument shorter than that of its predecessor.
-Depending on the application order, it may run in between linear and exponential time, and [13] proceeds by semantics preserving program transformations that lead to an optimal execution order.
+The program is I-terminating, as any new path constraint introduced by the expand rule has a first argument shorter than that of its predecessor.
+Depending on the application order, it may run in between linear and exponential time, and [15] proceeds by semantics preserving program transformations that lead to an optimal execution order.